Trade forex in Argentina with eToro as your trusted online forex broker.

-Step 1: Find a stable internet connection.
+Step 1: Find a Stable Internet Connection

 Forex trades might rely on price differences calculated on a second-to-second basis.
 The most important tool that you can have at your disposal is a consistent, safe connection to the internet.
 Check that your connection is private and run a speed test on your device before you proceed.

-Step 2: Choose a broker.
+Step 2: Choose a Forex Broker

-The forex market in Argentina is one of the most highly regulated in the world.
+The foreign exchange market in Argentina is one of the most highly regulated in the world.
 However, this doesn’t mean that currency scams don’t still exist.
 Before you open an account with an international brokerage firm, be sure that the broker is regulated by an oversight body like the Cyprus Securities Exchange Commission or the Australian Securities and Investments Commission.
 You should also make sure that the broker is registered by local authorities like the La Comisión Nacional de Valores (CNV), or National Securities Commission.

-Once you locate a broker that you want to work with, open an account through the broker’s online process.
+Once you locate a forex broker that you want to work with, open an account through the broker’s online process.
 You might need to provide some personal information (like a scan of your ID or proof of residence) before you can begin trading.

-Step 3: Download a trading platform.
+Step 3: Download a Trading Platform

 Though a few select brokers offer their own proprietary trading platform, you might also need to download a 3rd-party platform from a provider like MetaTrader 4 or 5 before you can trade.
 Determine which platforms are compatible with your broker’s software before you choose how you’d like to trade.

-Step 4: Fund your account.
+Step 4: Fund Your Account

 Once your account is fully open, you’ll need to link a payment method to fund your trades.
 Most brokers operating in Argentina offer a number of funding methods, including electronic wallets, debt and credit card purchases and direct bank transfers.

-Step 5: Place your first trade.
+Step 5: Place Your First Trade

 It might take a few days for your transfer to make its way into your account depending on which transfer method you use.
 Once your deposit is fully clear, you can officially start forex trading.